 Finally, new FCRA interpretations may redefine the meaning of “eligibility” as they relate to data brokers and aggregators, potentially categorizing them as CRAs due to their role in “assembling and evaluating” data for reporting purposes.
 This could result in increased regulation and oversight for data brokers and aggregators, even if they don’t consider themselves traditional CRAs.

 Where to Go From Here?

 As changes to FCRA policies and legislation loom on the horizon, criminal background check providers must remain vigilant and adaptable.
 Staying informed about these potential rule revisions and proactively adjusting your processes and policies will be essential to navigating this evolving landscape effectively.
 Compliance and a commitment to maintaining the highest standards of data accuracy and privacy will continue to be paramount in this rapidly changing environment.

 If you’re exploring ways to mature or uplevel your criminal database sources to prepare for increased regulation and revisions in 2024, we’d love to connect and walk through our industry-leading product lines (from automated criminal records at the state and county level to our expansive national criminal database).
-You can get in touch with our Sales team online here, or via the form below.
+You can get in touch with our Sales team online here.